 While we work, we listen to GREAT music.
 All food is prepped and cooked outside in an open-air environment on an acre of land.
 Most of the cooking happens on a 20' x 20’ carport and in surrounding areas.
 We have tents and tarps to protect against rain and sun, spaced at least 10 feet apart.
 We have patio heaters to help us stay warm.
 We wear masks and food prep gloves at all times.
 There are hand washing stations, which you must use after using the restroom or eating, and before you put on your food prep gloves.
 There are bottles filled with vinegar water at each of the stations.
 We disinfect hourly.
 We lovingly remind one another to change gloves before handling food. f preparing food or handling food containers, volunteers have to change their gloves every time they touch any part of their bodies or clothes, someone else’s body or any object (cell phones, cars, wallets, etc.)

 We work with folks who are extremely vulnerable and need to insure that our offering of food is COVID-free and meets food cleanliness standards.
-All volunteers are asked to get a (free) COVID test at Walgreens on Guess Road in Durham, CVS, their personal care provider, or any of the drive-throughs in Durham/Chapel Hill/Raleigh, 24 to 72 hours before they volunteer.
+Even if vaccinated, all volunteers are asked to get a (free) COVID test at Walgreens on Guess Road in Durham, CVS, their personal care provider, or any of the drive-throughs in Durham/Chapel Hill/Raleigh, 24 to 72 hours before they volunteer.
 To get a Walgreens or CVS test, you must indicate that you live in an area with COVID spread; due to high-demand, please book your appointment at least 5 days ahead of time.
 After being tested, please quarantine until the end of your final volunteer shift - wear masks in public, limit your time in public spaces like grocery stores or inside homes with family/friends who aren’t quarantining.

 Those who cook are required to get a COVID test.
 For all other volunteers, if you've recently been tested and been quarantining since then or have been in quarantine and worn masks in public, you don't have to get tested.